mcurto/eDNA_Metagenomics/README.md

 # Establishing multilocus SEQIDIST detection of true and false positives

 Identity distributions resulting from the comparison of publicly available shotgun sequencing data were estimated using 1000 random reads.
 These were downloaded, quality filtered, and blasted to reference genomes from Gobio, Gambusia, Lepomis, Micropterus, Luciobarbus, Perca, Sander, Salmo, and Squalius species.
 This was done with the following steps: **1)** Up to 1M paired reads were downloaded using fastq-dump from the sra toolkit v.
 3.0.0 (Sequence Read Archive Toolkit) (https://www.ncbi.nlm.nih.gov/sra/docs/toolkitsoft);
-**2)** The reads were quality controled with Trimmomatic;
+**2)** The reads were quality controlled with Trimmomatic;
 **3)** 1000 random paired reads were selected using seqtk (Li 2012);
 **4)** Merge paired reads with PEAR;
 **5)** Convert to fasta files;
 **6)** Blast to reference genomes individually using the same parameters as above;
 **7)** Process blast results as described above.

 Steps 1 to 5 can be run with the script **DownloadSRA_QC_1000reads_14-12-2022.sh**.
-The script takes a list of SRA assecion numbers (one assecion number per line) and outputs all the files in a given directory:
+The script takes a list of SRA accession numbers (one accession number per line) and outputs all the files in a given directory:

     bash DownloadSRA_QC_1000reads_14-12-2022.sh Text_file_containing_assecion_numbers.txt Output_directory/